-The field of genetics focuses on the study of the heritable changes in gene activity or function that occur due to the direct alteration of the DNA sequence , the set of genetic instructions that is required for the growth, survival, and reproduction of an organism (such as you for example!).
+The field of genetics focuses on the study of heritable changes in gene activity or function that occur due to direct alteration of the DNA sequence , which is the set of genetic instructions that is required for the growth, survival, and reproduction of an organism (such as you, for example!).

-Biochemically, the enzymes that regulate DNA methylation have been referred to intuitively as “writers”, “erasers”, and “readers” .
+Biochemically, the enzymes that regulate DNA methylation have been referred to intuitively as “writers," “erasers," and “readers” .
 The enzymatic methylation of a DNA base (usually cytosine) at the 5-carbon position forms 5-methylcytosine.
-In other words, gene expression is regulated by the presence or absence of a methyl group (i.e., one carbon atom bonded to three hydrogen atoms; chemical formula CH3) on cytosine-phosphate-guanine (CpG) dinucleotides .
-This modification is catalyzed by DNA methyltransferases (or “writers”) and brings about the silencing of gene expression by blocking the binding of transcription factors to DNA or by recruiting proteins involved in gene repression .
+In other words, gene expression is regulated by the presence or absence of a methyl group (CH3) on cytosine-phosphate-guanine (CpG) dinucleotides .
+This modification is catalyzed by DNA methyltransferases (or “writers”), and brings about the silencing of gene expression by blocking the binding of transcription factors to DNA or by recruiting proteins involved in gene repression .

 The "erasers” (i.e., DNA methylases) modify and remove the methyl group from the cytosine residue in an active or passive manner [6,8], replacing the 5-methylcytosine in a given DNA sequence with cytosine.

-Lastly, the “readers” consist of proteins that recognize DNA methylation, and comprise MBD proteins, UHRF proteins, and the zinc-finger proteins .
+Lastly, the “readers” consist of proteins that recognize DNA methylation, and comprise MBD, UHRF, and zinc-finger proteins .
 These proteins have a high affinity for 5-methylcytosine and support or maintain DNA methylation to varying degrees and/or repress gene transcription by inhibiting the binding of transcription factors.

 DNA Methylation in Health and Disease

-If epigenetic processes are fundamental in specializing different groups of cells for optimal function - with DNA methylation an integral component - then it stands to reason that epigenetic deregulation would be implicated across many disease settings .
+If epigenetic processes are fundamental in specializing different groups of cells for optimal function (with DNA methylation as an integral component), then it stands to reason that epigenetic deregulation would be implicated across many disease settings .